7/8 HOUSE LEAGUE AND 8A

 The primary goal of the evaluations is to maintain an equitable process for assessing player abilities and skills.
 The purpose of the evaluations is to ensure parity exists between teams and to promote individual skill development.
 Every effort is made to ensure the evaluations are stress-free and each player experiences success.
 This year we are attempting to follow a standard evaluation format developed for all age groups.
 The intention is to have a combination of skills assessment and game play assessment over 3 or 4 evaluation sessions.

-All games at the 7/8 house league and 8A1 are played on a full sheet of ice.
+All games at the 7/8 house league and 8A are played on a 3/4 sheet of ice for the first half of the season, with the 8A team returning to a full sheet for the second half of the season.
 There are referees who will call offsides and penalties.
 Please remember that the referees are learning the game too and all parents and players should be respectful of their calls regardless of whether or not we may agree with their decisions.
 Hockey Canada has mandated that the new rules be enforced.
 This will likely result in more penalties being called than what otherwise might be the case.
+Please also see the following info at Hockey Manitoba.

 While we will do our best to teach your child what off-sides are, please take some time to help them understand this new rule.
 Sometimes understanding a new concept is enhanced by hearing it from a different source than just the coach.